 I am a strong supporter of extra credits!
 I believe that in order to learn about other cultures/groups, participation and observation in cultural functions outside of the classroom is necessary.
 This may come in the form of attending public presentations, performances, exhibits, events, or watching videos, TV shows, as well as reading articles/books; doing chapter reviews.
-You may also DO a presentation to the class, bring in food, etc.. that relates and that I have approved.
+With approval, you may also DO a presentation in the class, bring in food, etc.. on topics that relate.

 I will announce eligible events as they come up, BUT you are not solely limited to these events.
-You are encouraged to do extra credits on items of your own idea.
+You are encouraged to do extra credits on items of your own idea, on things that you like or are passionate about, that relate to class.